kodezero1/FitLife/articles/fit-life-guide.md

 ### Routine Tab

 The routine tab works much like the Workout Tab, but with a different focus.
-In FitLife's terminology, a workout is comprised of exercises, and a routine is comprised of workouts.
+In FitSync's terminology, a workout is comprised of exercises, and a routine is comprised of workouts.
 A routine is a set of workouts over a period of days, weeks, or months.
 The routine Builder will allow you to schedule your workouts so they will automatically appear in your [Quick Notifications](#quick-start).

 At the top, include a name for your Routine.
 The two buttons below allow you to save your routine, or clear it and start from scratch.